busterbenson/public/Codex.md

 1. **Steer toward quality time:** Look for opportunities to enjoy quality time with myself, other people, and my interests.
 2. **Notice anomalies:** Notice when something is unresolved, unwanted, or in conflict with my beliefs -- resist the urge to move these anomalies into blind spots.
-3. **Listen to the voices:** Many of my beliefs (correct and incorrect) can be traced back to voices in my thoughts.
+3. **Notice the voices:** Many of my beliefs about myself and the world are really just automated voices passing off beliefs that have been hard-coded in my head over time as indisputable facts.
 I shouldn't assume they're always right.
 4. **Remember the soloverse:** What I think is the universe is actually my mental model of the universe (the soloverse).
 Don't forget.
-3. Review/update this list

 ## Review Every Month
 Things I’d like to check in on the 1st of every month.